Social Learning in Artificial Evolutionary Systems

 This opportunity is open to UK/EU and overseas students.
 The collaborative and presentation aspects of the research require good English language and communication skills.
 Overseas applicants would therefore require an English IELTS (or equivalent) of 6.0 overall with no less than 5.5 in any subtest.

-Please go to https://www.keele.ac.uk/study/postgraduateresearch/researchareas/computerscience/
+Please go to https://www.keele.ac.uk/study/postgraduateresearch/researchareas/computerscience/ to apply.

 Please quote FNS GS 2018-14 on your application.